-An online platform based on the Living Atlas infrastructure for exploring biodiversity information in Vermont.
+A data platform by GBIF for exploring biodiversity information in Vermont.

 Get connected with a community of over a million scientists and naturalists who can help you learn more about nature!
 What’s more, by recording and sharing your observations, you’ll create research quality data for scientists working to better understand our natural heritage.

 Vermont eBird has revolutionized the way that the birding community reports and accesses information about birds.
-Join the more than 9,000 bird watchers in Vermont in discovering and reporting bird observations for education, science and conservation.
+Join nearly 14,000 bird watchers in Vermont in discovering and reporting bird observations for education, science and conservation.
 Every sighting matters.
 Contribute yours.

 Join the thousands of butterfly watchers in recording your observations.
 From the rarest butterflies to the most common, your sightings contribute to conservation decisions, scientific knowledge, education, and more.
 Share your observation and make a difference.